Advance notices provide interim protection for deeds between two named parties that are intended to be registered in the land register.

 Advance notices will also be disclosed on RoS pre-registration legal reports over both registered and unregistered subjects.

-Where the deed that is to be protected by an advance notice relates to part of a registered plot of land the advance notice must describe the part so that it can be delineated on the cadastral map.
+Where the deed to be protected by an advance notice relates to part of a registered plot of land the advance notice must describe the part so that it can be delineated on the cadastral map.
 This allows third parties to establish if part of a registered plot is subject to an advance notice.

 Reference to the Ordnance Survey map